bdebilzan/Artificial_Intelligence-Pacman_Capture_The_Flag/README.md

 # Artificial_Intelligence-Pacman_Capture_The_Flag
 Use of Python to create a competition between two teams, where each team consists of three Pac-Men.
-Pacman agent utilizes q-learning to try to win game.
+Pacman agent utilizes Q-learning to try to win game.

 How to play the game: